ginwan/ginwan/README.md

 - 👋 Hi, I’m Ginwan Elgasim
-- 👀 I’m interested in web development and data science
+- 👀 I’m interested in web development, data science and Deep learning
 - 🌱 I’m currently learning python django framework and working on small projects
 - 💞️ I’m looking to collaborate on data science and web project
 - 📫 How to reach me ginwan697@gmail.com